 28km | Difficulty 2 of 10 | 7:30am – 12:30pm or 1:00pm – 6:00pm | 44,000 Kyat ($28)

 Escape downtown chaos on this popular half-day Yangon tour.
-Navigate Hidden backstreets and colourful local markets in and around Dala.
+Navigate Hidden backstreets and colorful local markets in and around Dala.
 Learn about Uncharted Horizons’ new community projects as a part of their commitment to sustainable tourism.
 Ride through quaint rural villages and mangroves on River Island and get in touch with the super friendly locals there.
 This easy tour allows you to experience authentic rural Myanmar on two wheels.

 #2 TAWANTAY EXPLORER (FULL DAY)